Motivic invariant of real polynomial functions and Newton polyhedron

-For polynomial functions, or more generally Nash functions (i.e. real analytic functions with semi-algebraic graph), a natural counterpart exists, called blow-Nash equivalence, that takes into account the algebraic nature of Nash functions.
-This equivalence relation have been proved to have nice properties (cf. \cite{FKK,Fichou,simple}).
+For polynomial functions, or more generally Nash functions (i.\,e.\,, real analytic functions with semi-algebraic graph\coGR{s}), a natural counterpart exists, called blow-Nash equivalence, that takes into account the algebraic nature of Nash functions.
+This equivalence relation ha\coGR{s} been proved to have nice properties (cf. \cite{FKK,Fichou,simple}).

 The question of the invariance of the weights for weighted homogeneous polynomial functions under blow-analytic equivalence already appeared as a conjecture in \cite{Fukui} and as a question in \cite{KP}.
-A positive answer has been given by O. M.~Abderrahmane \cite{Ould} for the two variables case, using two invariants of the blow-analytic equivalence: the Fukui Invariants \cite{Fukui} and zeta functions \cite{KP} constructed by S. Koike and A. Parusi\'nski using Motivic Integration \cite{DL} with Euler characteristic with compact supports as a measure.
+A positive answer has been given by O. M.~Abderrahmane \cite{Ould} in the two \coGR{variable} case, using two invariants of blow-analytic equivalence: Fukui invariants \cite{Fukui} and zeta functions \cite{KP} constructed by S. Koike and A. Parusi\'nski using motivic integration \cite{DL} with the Euler characteristic of the homology of locally finite chains with closed supports as a measure.

-We prove as theorem \ref{w3} that the result holds true in the three variables case for weighted homogeneous polynomial functions that are convenient, under the blow-Nash equivalence.
+In the case of blow-Nash equivalence, the forthcoming Theorem \ref{w3} states that convenient three \coGR{variable} weighted homogeneous polynomial functions that are blow-Nash equivalent must have the same weights.
 To prove this, we investigate the zeta function introduced in \cite{Fichou} as an invariant of the blow-Nash equivalence, using as a measure the virtual Poincar\'e polynomial \cite{MCP}.
-This polynomial is an additive and multiplicative invariant for real algebraic sets, which degree is equal to the dimension of the variety.
+This polynomial is an additive and multiplicative invariant for real algebraic sets, wh\coGR{ose} degree is equal to the dimension of the variety.